junxit/us-congress-bills-117/metadata.md

 - 2021-05-18 — Passed/agreed to in House: Pursuant to section 5 of H. Res.
 403, and the motion offered by Mr. Hoyer, the following bills passed under suspension of the rules: H.R.
 144, as amended; H.R.
 204, as amended; H.R.
 210, as amended; H.R.
 240; H.R.
 707, as amended; H.R.
 711, as amended; H.R.
 1157, as amended; H.R.
 1447, as amended; H.R.
 1510, as amended; H.R.
 1711, as amended; H.R.
 2027; H.R.
 2167, as amended; H.R.
 2441; H.R.
 2494; H.R.
 2533; H.R.
 2655, as amended; H.R.
 2695, H.R.
 2704; H.R.
 2788; H.R.
 2878, as amended; and H.R.
 3008.(consideration: CR H2482-2520; text: CR H2515-2517)
 - 2021-05-18 — Pursuant to section 5 of H. Res.
 403, and the motion offered by Mr. Hoyer, the following bills passed under suspension of the rules: H.R.
 144, as amended; H.R.
 204, as amended; H.R.
 210, as amended; H.R.
 240; H.R.
 707, as amended; H.R.
 711, as amended; H.R.
 1157, as amended; H.R.
 1447, as amended; H.R.
 1510, as amended; H.R.
 1711, as amended; H.R.
 2027; H.R.
 2167, as amended; H.R.
 2441; H.R.
 2494; H.R.
 2533; H.R.
 2655, as amended; H.R.
 2695, H.R.
 2704; H.R.
 2788; H.R.
 2878, as amended; and H.R.
 3008. (consideration: CR H2482-2520; text: CR H2515-2517)
 - 2021-05-18 — Pursuant to the provisions of H. Res.
 403, proceedings on H.R.
 2695 are considered vacated.
+- 2021-05-19 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.